 It is normal for assumptions or imputations, such as these, to be made and included in the calculation of the indices, when a particular item is out of stock for example.
 However, it is not normal for these to be applied so widely.
-The analysis by group on pages 7 and 8 gives further details of areas more significantly impacted by these.
-The majority of prices were collected as normal in September 2020.
+Price collection continued to be impacted to some extent up to and including June 2021.
+The vast majority of prices were collected as normal in September 2021.

 It should be borne in mind between one quarter and the next, the indices are intended to reflect the change in price of a like-for-like basket of items.
 The current basket and weights, which are based on the spending profile of households, as gathered via the 2012-2013 Household Expenditure Survey, will be kept as constant as possible during this time (as per the advice issued by Eurostat).
-As such, the basket and weights were not updated in June (to reflect the results of the 2018-2019 Household Expenditure Survey) as previously planned.
+As such, the basket and weights have not yet been updated to reflect the results of the 2018-2019 Household Expenditure Survey as previously planned.
 By taking this approach, it will ensure that the changes in the indices relate only to changes in prices and not changes in the basket itself or the weights applied.
 This will give a clearer picture of the impacts on retail prices of the coronavirus pandemic.